Is it safe to rent a car around Viti Levu, and camp out at spots along the way? Should we worry about muggings or theft?

 The only issue you should worry about is if you go into more remote islands where the people who live there are more traditional - you will be in their territory and will be subject to their rules and ways of life.

-But stick to the basics of safety and security and you shouldn't have any problems. over 6 years ago
+But stick to the basics of safety and security and you shouldn't have any problems. about 7 years ago